KenSuenobu/scattersphere/scattersphere-docs/SINGLE_SERVER.md

 ## JAR file loading and registration

 In order to keep the server up and running for the longest amount of time, JAR files need to be (de)registered, at will, in real time on the server.
-As a `Task` or `Job` is running that is part of a JAR file, that file should be locked in memory for the job to run, and should unlock after all `Tasks` or `Jobs` within that JAR file have completed.
+As a `Task` is running that is part of a JAR file, that file should be locked in memory for the job to run, and should unlock after all `Tasks` within that JAR file have completed.

 JAR files should automatically refresh registration if the same JAR file has changed